StPaulStylee/100DaysOfCode/README.md

 # R2D10 - 4/5/2018
 Learned about the difference between assemblies and NuGet packages...
 Althought I really don't understand the difference at this point.
 I know assemblies are...
 Ummm...
 Basically dlls that can be referenced either directly or in a using statement and NuGet packages are...
 Ummm...
 Basically the same thing?
 I'm not entirely sure but I am certain that will come with more exposure.
 I also found a really cool way in Visual Studio to view all the methods of a particular assembly...
 Or is it a type?
 I am a bit lost on what the technical difference of all this stuff is, but it will come.
 Lastly, I started working withing the String type.

+# R2D10 - 4/6/2018
+I completed the section about the String type and also touched got an introduction to Regular Expressions.
+This again was basically all review, but it can't hurt to go over the basics!
+I had a short session tonight - it's been a long damn week.
+But I will spend at least 90 minutes tomorrow hitting the books.